jrenslin/museum-digital-oembed/README.md

 # museum-digital embeds in WordPress

-This is a very simple plugin putting the different instances of museum-digital on the whitelist of available oEmbed providers.
+This is a very simple WordPress plugin whitelisting the different instances of museum-digital as trustworthy oEmbed providers.

 ## Available embeds